htso/Robinhood_at_a_glance/README.md

 [Robinhood](https://robinhood.com) is a discount broker which charges zero commission for stock trading.
 It has gained almost a cult following in recent years, particularly among the millennials.
-Unlike other brokers, it publishes aggregate data about what stocks its users own, and this is what it calls the popularity data.
-For example, in the table below, it shows there are 904,254 stock accounts in Robinhood that owns some amount of Ford.
-Robinhood does not publish the number of shares each account holds.
+Unlike other brokers, it publishes aggregate data about what stocks its users own, and that is the *popularity data* I analyse here.

+For example, in the table below, it shows there are 904,254 stock accounts in Robinhood that owns shares in Ford.
+However, Robinhood does not publish the exact number of shares each account holds.

 Since the dataset is sizeable and it belongs to *robintrack*, I do not include it in this repo.
 To run my scripts, you need to download it from his site (see __Data Sources__ below) and place it under the `data` subdirectory.